 Progression to the MLS coursework cannot and will not be guaranteed.
+Applications for secondary admissions must be complete 7 calendar days prior to semester start.
 Applications that do not meet the minimum requirements by the application deadline will be denied without consideration.
-Students denied may re-apply for future admission cycles; a new application is required as applicants would be expected to provide new prerequisite course completion information.
-All application criteria must be completed by the deadline specified below for the semester in which the student is applying.
+Students denied may re-apply for future admission cycles; a new application is required as applicants would be expected to provide new prerequisite course completion information..
 The Medical Laboratory Science admissions committee will conduct a review of the student's records to determine their admissibility to begin MLS coursework on the main GCU campus.